What women need to know about a secure financial future

 Setting Monetary Goals

-It began by pointing out that women are becoming increasingly involved in personal finance.
-"Women control $8 trillion in assets in the U.S., and by 2020 are expected to control $22 trillion, according to TD Ameritrade Institutional, a division of TD Ameritrade Inc."
+An article in the online version of the Wall Street Journal a few years back called "Clients From Venus" pointed out that women are becoming increasingly involved in personal finance.
+As of 2012 women controlled "$8 trillion in assets in the U.S., and by 2020 are expected to control $22 trillion, according to TD Ameritrade Institutional, a division of TD Ameritrade Inc."

-Naturally the financial services industry is trying to figure out how to capture their share of this market.
+Naturally the financial services industry has been trying to figure out how to capture their share of this market.
 And as part of that attempt they'll study women to try to find out what works for them.

 The same WSJ article provides an interesting glimpse on how women relate to money and personal finance.
 "A 2010 Boston Consulting Group study found that women globally identified financial services as the industry they are most dissatisfied with on a service and product level.
 Those surveyed said the industry doesn't understand that women view money and wealth differently from men.
 For example, women don't seek to accumulate money, the study reported, but see it as a way to care for their families, improve their lives and find security."